-7.1 Aux Preamp Control
+7.1 AUX Preamp Control

-Select AUX CONTROL from the AJUSTMENTS menu to view or change the relationship between the main and aux preamp controls.
-The aux preamp may be either linked to the main control or independent.
-If it's linked the aux preamp operates as a percentage of the main control.
-If independent it acts independently of the main control.
+Select AUX CONTROL from the AJUSTMENTS menu to view or change the relationship between the MAIN and AUX preamp controls.
+The AUX preamp may be either linked to the MAIN, or independent.
+If it's linked the AUX preamp operates as a percentage of the MAIN volume.
+If independent it acts independently of the MAIN volume.